The Dynamics 365 Implementation Playbook

 - Post-Go-Live activities

-Of course, the fact that you are migrating into a cloud environment instead of an on premises installation does show in the project schedule: There are no major development activities taking place, and instead the majority of the setup tasks revolve around configuring the ERP modules.
+Of course, the fact that you are migrating into a cloud environment instead of an on premises installation does show in the project schedule: There are no major development activities taking place, and instead the majority of the setup tasks revolve around configuring the D365 modules.

 These are just the common steps you perform at the start of any project: You nominate a project leader – both from the implementation partner as well as from the business side.